chiutamarcel/pokedex/README.md

 ## Usage

-- GET /pokemon for listing of all the existing pokemons
+- GET /pokemon/all for listing of all the existing pokemons
-- GET /pokemon/{id} for searching a pokemon by its id
+- GET /pokemon/id/{id} for searching a pokemon by its id

-## Future functionalities

-- GET /pokemon/{name} for searching a pokemon by name
+- GET /pokemon/{name} for searching a pokemon by name ( case insensitive, full name not necessary )
-- GET /pokemon/{nature} for listing all pokemons of a certain nature
+- GET /pokemon/nature/{nature} for listing all pokemons of a certain nature

-## Known bugs

-- GET /pokemon/{id} returns a blank page if the pokemon with that id doesn't exist